tmcrossx/bondlib/README.md

 This implies the spot $r(t) = (1/t)\int_0^t f(s)\,ds$
 is the average forward rate over the interval $[0, t]$.
 This also shows the forward $f(t) = r(t) + t r'(t)$.
-We use a forward curve to implement spot and discount.
-Integration is numerically more stable than differentiation.
+We use a forward curve to implement spot and discount because integration is numerically more stable than differentiation.

 Market rates are quoted using _compounding frequencies_.
 If rate $r_n$ is compounded